markwryan/modernizing-legacy-systems/PITCHME.md

 ### locally including DLL references

+* build in visual studio
+* update references to point to build DLLs

 ---

 ### setting up a local nuget server

+* build
+* create package locally
+* host a local nuget feed

 ---

 ### publishing to a outside service

+* push git branch
+* automated build
+* deploy to teamcity or myget

 ---